Oldest police officer in Arkansas retires at 93

 Banks said Smith used to find people who skipped payments when he sold items on credit.
 “But I know for a fact Buckshot has taken more people home than he’s taken to jail,” Banks said.

-“What kept you going when you could have, you know, gave it up a long time ago?”
+“What kept are you going when you could have, you know, given it up a long time ago?”
 Camden police officer Johnathan Cooper asked.

 “I love it,” Smith replied.